An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

-The French baroque art emerged in 1625.
-Earlier in the century, the official court paintings dominated the reign, represented by the second school of Fontainebleau, characterised by a conservative and Mannerist mediocre style.
-The primary source for baroque artworks in the seventeenth century was the styles of the Carracci and Caravaggio schools.
+The French Baroque art emerged in 1625.
+Earlier in the century, the official court paintings dominated the reign, represented by the second school of Fontainebleau, characterized by a conservative and Mannerist mediocre style.
+The primary source for Baroque paintings in the seventeenth century was the styles of the Carracci and Caravaggio schools.
 Though the success of Caravaggism in Paris was low, it impacted the provinces while giving new foundations to the artists through naturalism.

 Who Was Georges de La Tour?